Cédric Carr – DJ and music curator

 folkestone’s resident dj at 15

 “We had punters from all corners of Kent, Lewisham and Brixton coming down to this tiny VIP room on the South Coast.
 We’d hit capacity by 10pm.
 It was my first taste of what it was like to promote a night.
-To feel that energy back live in the moment from a crowd who were loving it as much as I was.
-It gave me such a buzz and made me want to do this wherever possible.
+It was awesome to feel that energy from a crowd who were loving it as much as I was.
+I got such a buzz and made me want to do this wherever possible.
 From there the opportunities opened up, I had other local sets and residencies elsewhere in Kent, Soho and more.”

 Swapped lolling waves for latin vibes